 Ingredients

 - Cadbury Crunchie bars: The star of this recipe, Cadbury Crunchies!
-I used a total of 6 bars, putting half of them inside the honeycomb fudge mixture and half on top once it was in the tin.
+I used a total of 4 bars, putting half of them inside the fudge mixture and half on top once it was in the tin.

 Equipment

-- Square baking tin: I like using an 8x8-inch tin for Cadbury Crunchie fudge because it's the perfect size.
-It makes the fudge just the right height, and you can cut it into around 30 small pieces or 12 large ones.
-If you don't mind thinner fudge, you can use a larger tin to make more pieces.
+- 8x8-inch tin: I like using this tin for my fudge recipes and find it to be the perfect size.
+It makes the fudge just the right height, and you can cut it into around 30 small pieces or 12 very large ones.
+You can use a larger tin to make more pieces, using my cake pan converter to adjust the ingredient quantities.

 - Saucepan: You'll need a saucepan to sit your bowl on if you're using the double boiler option to heat the chocolate and condensed milk.
 The bowl should fit snugly on top of the saucepan without touching the water, but with enough space in there for the steam to rise and heat the mixture.

-- Wooden spoon: A wooden spoon is perfect for mixing the honeycomb pieces into the fudge mixture.
+- Wooden spoon: A wooden spoon is the perfect utensil for mixing the honeycomb pieces into the fudge mixture.

-- Rubber spatula: I used to find it very difficult to spread fudge around in the tin until I discovered how well a rubber spatula works!
-Using a rubber or silicone spatula allows you to simply pat the fudge down into place without the sticking or dragging that you get with wooden or metal spoons.
+- Rubber spatula: I used to find it very difficult to spread fudge around in the tin until I discovered how well a rubber spatula works.
+Using a rubber/silicone spatula allows you to simply pat the fudge down into place without the sticking or dragging that you get with wooden or metal spoons.

-Step 1: Line an 8-inch square tin with baking paper or parchment paper.
-It's good to do this in advance because the fudge can start setting quite quickly once it's removed from the heat.
+Step 1: Line an 8-inch square tin with baking paper.
+I recommend doing this in advance because the fudge can start setting quite quickly once it's removed from the heat.

-Step 2: Chop 6 Cadbury Crunchie bars into rough chunks.
+Step 2: Chop 4 multipack-size Cadbury Crunchie bars into rough chunks (128g total weight).
 Set aside for now.

 Step 3: Add 450g of milk chocolate and one 397g tin of sweetened condensed milk to a heatproof bowl.